-There are countless weight loss supplements and diet pills available.
-Some of them are “natural” or herbal.
+There are countless weight loss supplements and aids available.
+Some of them are “natural” or “herbal.”
 Others are more medical in the formulation.
-There are diet pills sold and distributed by doctors, and those that can be ordered online or from “As Seen on TV stores.”
+Doctors sell and distribute Diet pills, which can be ordered online or from “As Seen on TV stores.”

-There are so many diet pills available that they often get convoluted together into appearing as though they are all equal.
-Not only are they not all equal, but most of them do nothing at all, and those that do work are frequently found to be dangerous.
+So many diet pills are available that they are often convoluted together into appearing as though they are all equal.
+Not only are they not all equal, but most do nothing at all, and those who do work are frequently found dangerous.

-Indeed, the vast majority of diet pills have not been found to have any effect on weight loss.
-While not all claims about weight loss pills have been studied, those that have almost always deliver no, or inconsequential results.
+While not all claims about fat burner pills have been studied, those that have been almost always delivered no or inconsequential results.
 This is especially true of herbal diet pills, including: